Scrubba Review: Gimmick or Travel Essential?

 We’ll talk more about our experience actually using the Scrubba in the next section — but, first, let’s talk about sizing, pricing, and accessories for the Scrubba.

 Since Scrubba is meant to be portable, the bag is remarkably small.
 In fact, according to the site, the bag measures just 54cm x 32cm and it can be rolled down to a mere 16cm x 6cm x 6cm.
 Obviously, this means you also won’t be able to fit a ton of laundry in it at one time.
 However, you can still fit approximately two t-shirts, two pairs of socks, and two pairs of underwear in each load.

 On their site, Scrubba sells one of the regular bags for $55 (they’re also available on Amazon).
 Meanwhile, they also sell what they call their Scrubba Wash and Dry Kit for $99.95.
 This kit comes in a 19cm x 19cm x 8cm packing cube and includes a regular Scrubba along with several accessories to further assist your on-the-road laundry needs.
 Specifically, the Scrubba Wash and Dry kit comes with a microfiber towel, a bungee clothesline, two foldable (and inflatable) hangers, and a convenient packing cube.
 Together, you can wash your items, towel dry them, allow them to air dry the rest of the way, and then hang them to prevent wrinkling.

 For us, the Scrubba Wash and Dry Kit seemed to make the most sense.
-So how’d it work out on our most recent trip?
+So how has it worked out?
 Let’s look at our experience.